-To the average person, moths are often thought of as drab, brown insects that fly at night and eat clothes.
+To the lay person, moths are often thought of as drab, brown insects that fly at night and eat clothes.
 Whilst it is true that some are small and brown, many others are as beautiful as any butterfly, and more species of moth are active during the daytime than butterflies.
-Ayrshire is home to many of the 2500 species of macro- and micro-moths found in the UK.
+Dumfries and Galloway is home to many of the 2500 species of macro- and micro-moths found in the UK.
 Common species include the Large Yellow Underwing Noctua pronuba, Common Carpet Epirrhoe alternate and July Highflyer Hydriomena furcata, as well as stunning examples, such as the Elephant Hawk-moth Deilephila elpenor.